Unveiling the Composition of the Single-Charm Molecular Pentaquarks: Insights from Radiative Decay and Magnetic Moment

 \section{Introduction}

-In the past decades, how to understand the non-perturbative behavior of the strong interaction has received the significant attention from the whole community, especially with the observations of a series of new hadronic states reported in different experiments \cite{Liu:2013waa,Hosaka:2016pey,Chen:2016qju,Richard:2016eis,Lebed:2016hpi,Brambilla:2019esw,Liu:2019zoy,Chen:2022asf,Olsen:2017bmm,Guo:2017jvc,Meng:2022ozq}.
+In the past decades, how to understand the non-perturbative behavior of the strong interaction has received the significant attention from the whole community, especially with the observations of a series of new hadronic states in different experiments \cite{Liu:2013waa,Hosaka:2016pey,Chen:2016qju,Richard:2016eis,Lebed:2016hpi,Brambilla:2019esw,Liu:2019zoy,Chen:2022asf,Olsen:2017bmm,Guo:2017jvc,Meng:2022ozq}.
 An important reason is that the study of the hadron spectroscopy is one of the most effective approaches to unravelling the non-perturbative dynamics of the strong interaction.
 Although the hadron family has become more and more abundant with the joint efforts of theorists and experimentalists, the search for exotic states is still an ongoing research issue around the hadron spectroscopy.

 Indeed, the observations of more and more new hadronic states close to the corresponding hadronic thresholds have stimulated extensive discussions on the existence of the hadronic molecular states in the past two decades \cite{Liu:2013waa,Hosaka:2016pey,Chen:2016qju,Richard:2016eis,Lebed:2016hpi,Brambilla:2019esw,Liu:2019zoy,Chen:2022asf,Olsen:2017bmm,Guo:2017jvc,Meng:2022ozq}.
 In particular, the explorations of the hidden-charm molecular pentaquarks have achieved the significant breakthroughs \cite{Aaij:2015tga,Aaij:2019vzc,LHCb:2020jpq,LHCb:2022ogu,Li:2014gra,Karliner:2015ina,Wu:2010jy,Wang:2011rga,Yang:2011wz,Wu:2012md,Chen:2015loa}.
-As the important experimental progress on the study of the hidden-charm molecular pentaquarks, the LHCb Collaboration observed three resonance structures, namely the $P_{\psi}^{N}(4312)$, $P_{\psi}^{N}(4440)$, and $P_{\psi}^{N}(4457)$ states, when analyzing the $J/\psi p$ invariant mass spectrum in 2019 \cite{Aaij:2019vzc}.
-This experimental observation provides the direct evidence to support the existence of the $\Sigma_c \bar D^{(*)}$-type hidden-charm molecular pentaquark states in the hadron spectroscopy \cite{Li:2014gra,Karliner:2015ina,Wu:2010jy,Wang:2011rga,Yang:2011wz,Wu:2012md,Chen:2015loa}.
+As the important experimental progress, the LHCb Collaboration observed three resonance structures, namely the $P_{\psi}^{N}(4312)$, $P_{\psi}^{N}(4440)$, and $P_{\psi}^{N}(4457)$ states, when analyzing the $J/\psi p$ invariant mass spectrum in 2019 \cite{Aaij:2019vzc}.
+This experimental observation provides the direct evidence to support the existence of the $\Sigma_c \bar D^{(*)}$ molecular pentaquarks \cite{Li:2014gra,Karliner:2015ina,Wu:2010jy,Wang:2011rga,Yang:2011wz,Wu:2012md,Chen:2015loa}.
 Given the current research status of the hidden-charm molecular pentaquarks, it is reasonable to speculate about the existence of the single-charm molecular pentaquark candidates in the hadron spectroscopy.